Quozul/PicoLimbo/docs/about/introduction.md

 ## What is a Limbo Server?

 A **limbo server** is a minimal, often void-world server environment used to temporarily hold players instead of disconnecting them.
-It serves as a "waiting room" for players during:
+Some example use cases includes:

+- Authentication server
 - Server restarts or maintenance
 - AFK (Away From Keyboard) management
 - Lobby overflow situations